lucheshidi/Plateau-Craft-Launcher-GUI-/README.md

 ## Introduction
 PTCL is a Minecraft Free Launcher.
-Now, we updated 3 alpha version
+Now, we updated some alpha version
 You can Download it.
 If you try it, you will think:What?
 This is Minecraft Launcher?
 Yes, Now We only add a screen and some tab
 But, we know, PTCL will be good!